Minnesota Immunization Information Connection (MIIC)

 MIIC may include adolescents who have moved and

-Cross border-state immunization data exchange is limited to Wisconsin.
+Cross border-state immunization data exchange is limited to Wisconsin and North Dakota.

-Although approximately 85-90 percent of Minnesota health care providers routinely submit immunization data to MIIC, not all those who do report every dose of vaccine administered or historical immunization reported by the patient.
+Although approximately 85-90 percent of Minnesota Vaccines for Children (MnVFC) health care providers routinely submit immunization data to MIIC, not all those who do report every dose of vaccine administered or historical immunization reported by the patient.

 Also, when an adolescent moves out of Minnesota his or her MIIC record may not be updated and the adolescent would still be included in the denominator used to calculate the proportion of adolescents receiving immunization.

-Finally, data exchange with border state immunization information systems is currently limited to Wisconsin.
-Vaccinations received in Wisconsin by Minnesota residents are in MIIC but there is no similar data exchange with North Dakota, South Dakota, or Iowa at this time.
+Finally, data exchange with border state immunization information systems is currently limited to Wisconsin and North Dakota.
+Vaccinations received in Wisconsin by Minnesota residents are in MIIC but there is no similar data exchange with South Dakota or Iowa at this time.